HNoodles/SimpleFileSystem/README.md

         - This is a relatively basic operation which only calls for a double loop to go through every inode block of a disk then every inode of an inode block.
 The program doesn't pursue performance, so we can simply do a linear scan and record the first invalid inode we find which would be the free inode we are looking for.
         - If no empty inode was found, -1 should be returned.
       - What information would you see in a new inode?

         - The new inode should hava `Valid = 1`, `Size = 0`, `Direct[0 ~ (POINTERS_PER_INODE - 1)] = 0` and `Indirect = 0`.
       - How will you record this new inode?
         - I implemented `FileSystem::save_inode` as instructed.
 The function should compute the block index and inode index according to the `inumber` passed in.

-        - Then, it should read in the corresponding block and modify the selected inode.
+        - Then, it should ~~read in the corresponding block and~~ modify the selected inode.

+          > In improved version, it doesn't need to read the block again, instead, the block will be passed in as a parameter.

         - Finally, it should write the whole block back onto the disk.

 5. To implement `FileSystem::remove`, you will need to locate the inode and then free its associated blocks.

       - How will you determine if the specified inode is valid?